- Water Ionizer Reviews

 Enagic and Impart Group stem from the same company.
 The Impart Group engineers disagreed with Enagic's "bigger is better" ideas and stood fast to the long-standing, sound principles they knew from 20 years of experience in making water ionizers.
 Impart's 5-large-plate Excel IE-900 performs as well in every way to the Enagic's SD501, but at about half the cost.
 The Impart Groups water ionizers are made well, using sound engineering.
 Impart water ionizers come with a 1-year full parts/labor warranty.

-IE-900: This water ionizer tests the equivalent of Enagic's SD501.
-The water ionizer has two fewer plates, but the Impart Group explains that the spacing is important to the performance and the IE-900 has a better, more up-to-date internal design.
+Excel MX-99 or IE-900: This water ionizer tests the equivalent of Enagic's SD501 but has better electronics.
+The water ionizer has five plates, which the Impart Group explains that because the spacing is important to the performance and the Excel MX-99 is better than Enagic's design.
+The IE-900 was the earlier version of the MX-99.

-IE-500: This water ionizer is similar to the IE-900, only with 2 fewer plates.
+Excel MX-55 or IE-500: This water ionizer is similar to the Excel M-99 or IE-900, except it has 2 fewer plates.
 The performance is good, though, and its strength is the ability to give great drinking levels of ionized water.
+The earlier version of the M-55 was the IE-500.

 Jupiter Water Ionizer Reviews: